 In some sectors of activity, such as aeronautics or pharmaceuticals, many specific standards are present to ensure the quality of production (EN 9100,…).
 These are in addition to all the standards on the market, which cover all sectors (ISO 2859/3951/9001).

 Outside the normative and regulatory framework, customer requests, particularly from major principals, can become a « must have » that my organization must take into account to remain competitive on the market.
 Is this aspect consistent with the MES that my team is considering?
 At the heart of the manufacturing process, the MES connects to all the components of the connected workshop, to the management systems as well as to the machine equipment.

 If all the above points have been covered and the MES requirement is verified, it is easy to see that there are many software providers.
 So how do we decide between them?
 Again, several questions may be asked to guide us: do I need a lot of customization, a source of often cumbersome integration phases, or a standard packaged offer, lighter to implement?
 What is the desired commissioning time?
 Is the software fixed, or are the short, medium and long-term development points known?

 To conclude, an effective method for obtaining an objective opinion on the relevance of an MES approach consists in setting up a pilot project in real conditions, in order to confront real problems that have not been considered before, and thus eliminate any remaining doubts.
 The first conclusions resulting from this pilot project also make it possible to review the overall scope envisaged, the processes to be digitized, and the changes to be made in the level of service associated with the software offer.

-Sales Engineer, Infodream
+Sales Engineer at CT Infodream